top of page

 Leaves and Harmful Algal Blooms

-In a typical ecosystem, nutrients such as phosphorus become trapped in the soil and absorbed by plants.
 When leaves are left in the streets and gutters, they can be exposed to rain which releases the stored nutrients as a "nutrient tea."
-When this "nutrient tea" drains out of the leaves and onto the street, it can flow into storm drains and eventually into our waterways.
-From there, the nutrients from the leaves can help feed harmful algal blooms in the summer.
+This tea is easily absorbed into the soil and used by plants.
+If leaves are raked into the street and aren't picked up before it rains, their nutrients can flow directly to our waterways.
+It is here that the nutrients can feed harmful algal blooms in the summer.

-What are some easy ways to keep leaves from feeding algae?
+What are some easy ways to keep leaves from providing food to algae?

 What are some ways that I can use leaves in my lawn and garden?